-The college bookstores on the Sugar Grove and Aurora Downtown Campuses carry required and recommended texts for courses, as well as reference materials, study aids, educationally priced software, miscellaneous school supplies, gift items, and imprinted sportswear and glassware.
-Students now have the option to purchase a textbook new, used (when available), ebook (if available), or rent for a nominal fee (please note that a major credit card is required at the time of rental).
-Textbooks for all credit courses are also available for purchase online at bookstore.waubonsee.edu.
+The college bookstores on the Sugar Grove and Aurora Downtown Campuses carry required and recommended texts for courses, as well as reference materials, study aids, educationally priced software, miscellaneous school supplies, grab-and-go options for food and beverages, gift items, and imprinted sportswear and glassware.
+Students have the option to purchase a textbook new, used (when available), ebook (if available), or rent for a nominal fee (please note that a major credit card is required at the time of rental).
+Textbooks for all credit courses are also available for purchase online at bookstore. waubonsee.edu.
+The bookstore manages the MyMaterials Inclusive Access Program for Waubonsee that automatically delivers digital course materials to students on the first day of class.
+See also "MyMaterials."